jonasbaldwin/cindybaldwinbooks.com/README.md

 Add images to `/static/images` (or a subdirectory).
 Add resources like PDFs/etc. to `/static/class-resources/`.

 ## Release
-- First Backup
-  - `./scripts/backup.sh`
+- Make changes
-  - This creates a folder with the date and time of backup in `~/backups`
 - Build Site
   - `hugo`
-- Push changes to AWS
+- Push changes to repository to ship.
-  - `./scripts/publish.sh`